rupadarshiray/rupadarshiray.github.io/content/inculcation/inculcation-riemann-surfaces.md

 We may define a weaker notion of isomorphism of Riemann surfaces: quasiconformal homeomorphism.
 The class of marked Riemann surfaces quasiconformal to a fixed Riemann surface generalise the Teichmuller space of compact Riemann surfaces.

-- `book` Hubbard - Techmuller theory volume 1
+- `book` Hubbard - Teichmuller theory volume 1

 A hyperbolic surface comes with its Laplacian.
 We may study its spectrum and eigenfunctions and ask interesting questions!